d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 defining our own layers, loss functions, etc., knowing how things work under the hood will come in handy.
-Thus, we start off describing how to implement linear regression relyin only on the primitives in the NDArray and `autograd` packages.
+Thus, we start off describing how to implement linear regression relying only on the primitives in the NDArray and `autograd` packages.
 In the section immediately following, we will present the compact implementation, using all of Gluon's bells and whistles, but this is where we dive into the details.